People love Mercedes cars, but do they love the warranty?

 The Mercedes warranty does not cover loss of use of the vehicle during warranty repairs, nor “substitute transportation rentals,” lodging and travel costs, loss of pay, or other economic loss.
 When a warranty spells it out like that, you can be pretty sure some customers have tried to make such claims against the warranty.

 Although Mercedes-Benz may be famous for high-quality vehicles, the brand does not always rank among leaders in this regard, according to some trusted industry sources.
-In the 2019 J.D.
-Power Dependability Study, which surveys problems in three-year-old vehicles, Mercedes was ranked with 134 problems per 100 cars.
-That’s just above the industry average of 136 and behind industry leaders Lexus (106), Porsche (108), and Toyota (108).
+In the J.D.
+Power 2021 J.D.
+Power Dependability Study, which surveys problems in three-year-old vehicles, Mercedes was found to have 122 problems per 100 cars.
+That’s just below the industry average of 121 and behind industry leaders Lexus (81), Porsche (86), and Kia (97).

 Many people turn to Consumer Reports for automotive reliability information, and this publication scored Mercedes even lower, at 21 out of 30 brands.
 (Consumer Reports left out Fiat, Jaguar, Land Rover, Maserati, and Ram due to insufficient survey data.)
 Notably, Consumer Reports indicates “most reliable model” and “least reliable model” for each brand in its rankings.

-The Mercedes extended warranty can be expensive, but so can repairs.
+A Mercedes extended warranty can be expensive, but so can your Mercedes maintenance cost.
 According to RepairPal, these are some repair costs for a few 2016 Mercedes models, which may be past their original warranties or near the end:

 - 2016 Mercedes-Benz GLE350 sport-utility cylinder head gasket: $1,918–$3,180.

 - 2016 Mercedes-Benz C300 sedan seat heater: $661–$705